 Whatever method you choose, you should keep doing it until you can look yourself in the eyes and confidently say “I’m gay”.
 You will need this confidence and sureness to come out to other people.
 After all, they will probably ask a lot of questions, or maybe even fight you on it, so if you aren’t confident, you might not be able to stand up for yourself.

+Sometimes this step can be hard than we expect and we might need external assistance.
+A good place to start is looking for a queer-affirmative mental health counselor or therapist.
 This first step will definitely help you be prepared for coming out, so it is a must do.
 Again, without confidence, you might not get the acceptance and support you need.

 2. Make sure it’s safe

 Although coming out may feel daring, sometimes it can be dangerous too.
 So the most important consider your safety before coming out to anyone.
 This is especially true in India, where large families, religion, and age old morals are still in place although the legal battle is won.

 First, your family.
 Does your immediate family feel like they are safe people to tell?
 How about your extended family?
 Is there a good risk of you being kicked out, shamed, or hurt?
 If the answer to any of these is negative, it might be a good idea to not come out to these people.

 Think about your career.
 Getting a job in India will likely be harder as an LGBTQ person, especially if you want to be a teacher or hold government office or in defense.
 There are places that can actively discriminate you or even get fired from your job.
 Consider these factors as you prepare for coming out at workplace.

 If a situation doesn’t feel safe to come out in, never do it.
 Your safety should be your number one priority.
 You should also have a support plan in place in case something does go badly, and you need a friend, a place to stay, or even money.